CASE STUDIES

-Customer | Summit Insurance (summitcover.ca)
+Customer | Summit Insurance

-Summit is a modern Canadian brokerage providing custom commercial, liability, tech & cyber policies for businesses of every shape and size.
-Insurance buyers ask complex, high-stakes questions and often turn to AI assistants for clarity before they ever talk to a broker.
+Summit (summitcover.ca) is a modern Canadian brokerage providing custom commercial, liability, tech & cyber policies for businesses of every shape and size.
+Insurance buyers ask complex, high-stakes questions and often turn to AI chatbots for clarity before they ever talk to a broker.
 In these “trust-the-expert” markets (insurance, healthcare, legal/tax, cybersecurity, enterprise IT), earning citations and referrals from AI models is decisive.

 Impact (first 2 months)